scottkoskoski/gardening-app/PROJECT_LOG.md

 ### **Testing**

-✅ Successfully fetched live plant data from the database.
+-   Successfully fetched live plant data from the database.
-✅ Displayed plant names and descriptions dynamically in the frontend.
+-   Displayed plant names and descriptions dynamically in the frontend.
-✅ Styled the list of plants for better readability.
+-   Styled the list of plants for better readability.
-✅ Resolved API and CORS-related issues.
+-   Resolved API and CORS-related issues.

 ---

+## 13. **User Authentication & Navbar Improvements**

+### **Purpose**

+We implemented **user authentication** in the frontend, allowing users to log in and log out while ensuring secure token storage.
+Additionally, we improved the **navbar styling** for better navigation.

+### **Steps Taken**

+1. **Implemented Login & Logout in the Frontend**

+    - Created `Login.tsx` with a form for user authentication.
+    - Integrated API calls to the backend for login.
+    - Stored JWT token securely in `localStorage`.
+    - Created an `AuthContext.tsx` to manage authentication state globally.
+    - Ensured the navbar dynamically updates based on login status.

+    **Testing:**

+    - Successfully logged in with a test user.
+    - Verified JWT token storage and persistence.
+    - Implemented logout functionality that clears the token and updates UI.

+2. **Fixed Issues with Protected Routes**

+    - Wrapped protected pages in `ProtectedRoute.tsx` to restrict access.
+    - Used `useContext(AuthContext)` to check authentication state before rendering.
+    - Implemented redirect logic to send unauthorized users to the login page.

+    **Testing:**

+    - Verified that logged-out users cannot access the dashboard.
+    - Ensured logged-in users can navigate protected routes.

+3. **Styled the Navbar for Better UI**

+    - Moved navigation links (`Home`, `Login`, `Logout`) into a **styled navbar**.
+    - Applied **flexbox styling** to align navbar items properly.
+    - Used CSS Modules (`Navbar.module.css`) for a cleaner UI.

+    **Testing:**

+    - Links are properly spaced and aligned.
+    - The navbar updates dynamically when a user logs in or logs out.

+---

-## 13. **Next Steps**
+## 14. **Next Steps**

+-   Improve the **login UI/UX** with better form validation and feedback messages.
+-   Implement **user registration** on the frontend.
+-   Add a **"Remember Me"** option for persistent login.
+-   Enhance error handling for API authentication failures.
 -   Continue improving UI design and responsiveness.
--   Implement filtering based on **hardiness zone, greenhouse suitability, and container gardening**.
--   Add a **loading state** while fetching data.
--   Begin implementing **user authentication in the frontend**.

 ---

+This update completes user authentication in the frontend and improves navigation, bringing us closer to a fully interactive experience.

-This update marks the first time our frontend is successfully interacting with real data from the backend! 🚀
+This update also marks the first time our frontend is successfully interacting with real data from the backend! 🚀

 ---